Updated for the most recent NCEES® Exam Specifications

 As with all codebooks used on the exam, you should first talk with your employer about covering the cost for an office copy that you can use to study from and bring with to the exam if your personal copy is currently out of date.
 You should have no problem convincing your employer to make this purchase if your workplace doesn’t already have a copy in its library for you to use.
 Every workplace in the electrical industry should have one readily available.

-Our Recommendation: Buy the 2017 handbook edition no questions asked.
+Our Recommendation: Buy the 20 handbook edition no questions asked.
 If your employer will pick up the tab even better.

-Honorable Mention: Download and print out the FREE Mike Holt Enterprises (no affiliation) NEC® 2017 Index.
+Honorable Mention: Download and print out the FREE Mike Holt Enterprises (no affiliation) NEC® 2020 Index.
 Mike’s index is laid out in a much more intuitive format than the NEC® index.
 We recommend using it when looking up new unfamiliar code.

-6. Electrical PE Review Online Class
+8. Electrical PE Review Online Class

-Our comprehensive online class includes the following:
+Our comprehensive online program includes the following:

 -